 “Beginning in spring 2018, this project will provide an exciting new resource to students, both during the school year and throughout the summer,” said Joe Neuhof, Executive Director of CCA, “In addition to the programs, we are working with Colorado Mesa University to provide an outdoor laboratory for students in the environmental science program.”

-Funding for this project is made possible by the “2017 Catalpa Founding Sponsors” including: Palladium Foundation, Western Colorado Community Foundation Dave & Mary Wood Fund, The Jouflas Family Foundation, Grand Junction Subaru, Chevron, Morris & Tonsfeldt CPAs and Carlson Vineyards.
-These founding sponsors will be honored this fall with a plaque on the property celebrating the over $75,000 they have contributed to the project.
+Funding for this project is made possible by the “2017 Catalpa Founding Sponsors” including: Palladium Foundation, Western Colorado Community Foundation Dave & Mary Wood Fund, The Jouflas Family Foundation, Grand Junction Subaru, Chevron, Morris & Tonsfeldt CPAs, Carlson Vineyards, Lowes and FCI Constructors, Inc. These founding sponsors will be honored this fall with a plaque on the property celebrating the over $75,000 they have contributed to the project.